mindspore.nn.ZeroPad2d

 • TypeError – If padding is not a tuple or int.

-• ValueError – If the length of padding is more than 4 or not a multiple of 2.
+• ValueError – If the length of padding is greater than 4 or not a multiple of 2.

 • ValueError – If the output shape after padding is not positive.

-• ValueError – If the rank of ‘x’ is more than 5 while running in Ascend.
+• ValueError – If the rank of x is greater than 5 while running in Ascend.

-• ValueError – If padding contains negative value while running in Ascend.
+• ValueError – If padding contains negative values while running in Ascend.

 Supported Platforms: